 3.00 credits.
 This course will examine the evolution of constitutional principles and methods of constitutional interpretation and analysis.
-Learners will utilize legal case study methods as a tool and learning strategy for identifying constitutional issues.
-Additionally, learners will examine how the Supreme Court and other courts interpret the constitution, and the impact that has on everyday lives.
+Learners will utilize legal case study methods as a tool and learning strategy for

 CJ 4200 - Psychology of Criminal Behavior

 3.00 credits.
 The Social World Core Course.
 This course is a study of the psychological bases and dynamics of criminal behavior.
 Topics to be discussed include the role of free will and expected utility in crime, psychopathic behavior, and the role of society in crime.
 We will also review the ways in which the criminal justice system (presently and historically) processes, treats, and affects the different types of offenders.
 (Can be used as a Social World by non-Criminal Justice majors)